weka/cloud-solutions/README.md

 # Cloud Solutions

 ## SageMaker HyperPod
+The SageMaker HyperPod files here are copied from AWS [SageMaker HyperPod samples](https://github.com/aws-samples/awsome-distributed-training/tree/main/1.architectures/5.sagemaker-hyperpod)
+<br>The unique files are:
+- `set_weka.sh`: will set weka on the SageMaker HyperPod cluster nodes setup
+- `set_env_vars.sh`: will set the required env vars for examples.sh
+- `examples.sh`: will create the SageMaker HyperPod cluster with weka installed

+The idea here is to have a simple example to create a SageMaker HyperPod cluster with WEKA installed, while our expectation is, that WEKA customers will integrate `set_weka.sh` into their own SageMaker HyperPod cluster setup.

 ### Pre-requisites
-Can use AWS official CF to generate the requires resources: https://catalog.workshops.aws/sagemaker-hyperpod/en-US/00-setup/02-own-account
+Can use AWS official [CF](https://catalog.workshops.aws/sagemaker-hyperpod/en-US/00-setup/02-own-account) to generate the required resources:
 - Fsx
 - VPC
 - Subnet